dineshraju/website/src/pages/notes/opinions.md

 So I’m often explaining why I don’t form the same opinion someone else does from reading an article and why I recommend disregarding the source material since it isn’t robust.

 It’s not that I think the viewpoints presented are necessarily wrong.
 It’s just that I’d rather have no opinion about a topic than fool myself with one that sounds “[truthy](https://en.wikipedia.org/wiki/Truthiness)” or because it confirms my priors.
 There’s a lot of content out there so I can always wait for material that’s more carefully reasoned before I form an opinion, even if that takes awhile.
 I don’t need to have an opinion about everything anyway.
-It’s enough to have a few key rigorously-formed opinions about my [highest-order bits](/notes/highest-order-bit/).
+It’s enough to have a few key rigorously-formed opinions about [what I need to know](/notes/what-to-know/).

 > “The greatest enemy of knowledge is not ignorance, it is the illusion of knowledge.” — Daniel Boorstin